How Can I Recycle Glass?

-And that’s a shame, because glass can be just as harmful and have just as many environmental consequences if not properly recycled.
-For starters, sourcing the four components from which glass is made (sand, soda ash, limestone, color additives) can cause great land degradation, courtesy the quarries usually needed for extraction.
+And that’s a shame because glass can be just as harmful and have just as many environmental consequences if not properly recycled.
+For starters, sourcing the four components from which glass is made (sand, soda ash, limestone, and color additives) can cause great land degradation, courtesy of the quarries usually needed for extraction.
 In addition to the environmental land degradation of these quarries, the extraction process often requires a great deal of energy.

 Additionally, because silica—a major component of sand, and thus of glass—is one of the most stable elements on earth, glass doesn’t break down quickly when sitting in landfills.
 In fact, even exposed to high temperatures glass may only weaken slightly or break, rather than truly breaking down.
 It can take a million (!) years for a piece of glass to deteriorate, so the consequences of not recycling glass—or irresponsible recycling of glass—can be truly tragic.